-With three group homes licensed as Residential Care Facilities for the Chronically Ill (RCFCI), we operate the longest-running assisted living programs for people living with HIV/AIDS in Los Angeles County.
-Casa Los Angeles is in the Pico-Crenshaw area, Casa Madona is near Downtown Los Angeles, and Soldano House in Long Beach
+Our group home in Long Beach is licensed as a Residential Care Facility for the Chronically Ill (RCFCI), we operate the longest-running assisted living programs for people living with HIV/AIDS in Los Angeles County.

-The group homes serve as an essential stepping stone to assist clients that are homeless or too sick to care for themselves to receive care they desperately need to receive medical attention and transition to stable housing.
-Since 1987, the group homes have housed more than 600 persons living below the poverty line with HIV/AIDS.
+Our group home serves as an essential stepping stone to assist clients that are homeless or too sick to care for themselves to receive care they desperately need to receive medical attention and transition to stable housing.
+Since 1987, we have housed more than 600 persons living below the poverty line with HIV/AIDS.